carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

 Versions
 ========

-LibFuzzer is under active development so a current (or at least very recent) version of Clang is the only supported variant.
+LibFuzzer is under active development so you will need the current (or at least a very recent) version of the Clang compiler.

 (If `building Clang from trunk`_ is too time-consuming or difficult, then the Clang binaries that the Chromium developers build are likely to be